This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Related: 10 Unusual Uses for Lemons

 #11.
-Washing your face – Nothing is more annoying than acne on the face.
+Fels Naptha uses for acne – Nothing is more annoying than acne on the face.
 You can help eliminate acne by washing your face with Fels Naptha.
 It will dry out the acne and help you get some relief.

 #12.
-Lice prevention – Instead of waiting to get lice, prevent it with Fels Naptha.
+Lice prevention – Instead of waiting to get lice, prevent it with Fels Naptha soap.
 You can wash your hair with it.
 However, it if gets in your eyes that can be painful.
 Make sure you proceed with caution.

 #14.
 Get rid of squeaky sounds – Have a squeaky door or hinge somewhere in your house?
 This is another one of these great uses for Fels Naptha.
 Simply rub the bar on the squeaky part and let the Fels Naptha work its magic.

 Related: DIY Better Than Windex Glass Cleaner

 #15.
 Clean between grout – Make a Fels Naptha and hot water mixture to scrub the grout in your home.
 Watch it turn from brown to white quickly.